CarlosDanielDev/portfolio/privacy-policy-block-zero.md

 ## 📋 Overview

 This document contains comprehensive information about the BlockZero mobile application to assist in creating a compliant privacy policy page.
-BlockZero is a modern 2048-style puzzle game with multiple game modes, in-app purchases, and advertising integration.
+BlockZero is a modern 2048-style puzzle game with subscription-based monetization, multiple game modes, and advertising integration for free users.

 ---